onc-healthit/site-content/CCDAValidatorReleaseNotes.md

+# C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for March 27th 2017**, based on the [March 23rd 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v2.6.3.20170323_Consol2), contains the following fixes:

+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *   See ERRATA 596 relax/revert

+*   Other fixes and updates:
+    *   Performance improvements

+*   The following ERRATA were incorporated:
+    *   596 relax/revert
+    *   ERRATA 596 relax/revert
+        *   Relax Errata 596 in R1.1 Smoking Status Observation effectiveTime.
+Changed error to warning for use of TS attributes.

+**Known Issues in the release that impact users:**

+*   Using a Mental Status Organizer (V3) with a Mental Status Observation (V3) while simultaneously defining the R1.1 template Cognitive Status Result Organizer causes an error requiring conformance to the Mental Status Organizer (V3).
+To resolve this issue, either remove the R1.1 template II, or, place the observation directly in the Mental Status Section.
+Note: A future release will allow the R1.1 template II.

+***

+# Prior Releases:

 # C-CDA R2.1 Release Notes:

 The **SITE C-CDA R2.1 Validator Release for December 20th 2016**, based on the [December 13th 2016 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v2.5.22.20161213_Consol2), contains the following fixes: